justinhuijnen/TikTok-project-2026-2027/src/Week3Judith/README.md

-# Individual assignment week 3 Judith
+# TikTok impressions analysis
-This branch is the individual assignment regarding the project of TikTok data
+This branch is the individual assignment regarding the TikTok impressions dataset.

+This analysis focuses on:
+ - The mix of feed sources
+ - the distribution of ranking scores

 ## Name
 - Judith van Hemert (SNR: 2191989)